 1B: Side plank with Hip Abduction

 Lie on side on mat or floor.
 Stack legs and lift bottom hip up so hips are parallel with shoulders.
-Maintain this position while lifting top leg towards ceiling while keeping hips in neutral and foot parallel to floor.
+Maintain this position while lifting top leg towards ceiling while keeping hips in neutral and foot parallel to the floor.
 Lower top leg and repeat.
-(Modify by bending bottom knee and maintaining contact with floor).
+(Modify by bending the bottom knee and maintaining contact with the floor).

 2A: Renegade Row with Opposite Leg Lift

 In a plank position with dumbbells, row right arm up and simultaneously lift left leg straight up to hip height.
 Maintain a neutral pelvis.
 Lower and alternate sides.
 (Modify by doing bent over single arm row with opposite arm stabilized on a chair and lifting opposite leg from the floor).

 Stand on one leg, bend at hips while maintaining flat back by engaging core.
 With weight in each hand, raise both arms up by squeezing shoulder blades together.
 Try to keep shoulders from shrugging.
 Alternate legs with each set.

 Stand with legs together and weights in each hand.
 Take right leg back and bend both knees to 90 degrees while curling weights up to shoulders.
 Press back to standing position by squeezing left glutes.
 Repeat on each side.

 Stand on right leg with weights in both hands, bend knee maintaining weight in heel without letting knee translate over the big toe.
 Press back up by squeezing glute and bend at hips, maintaining flat back and row both elbows past back.
 Repeat on each leg.